the-teachingRSE-project/competencies/competencies.md

 \ac{FAIR} principles, and how to achieve different levels of research software reusability [@ChueHong2014].
-This reflects a degree of product oriented thinking, that is not common in research focussed domains, but is more natural to the way traditional enginners are trained:
+This reflects a degree of product oriented thinking, that is not common in research focused domains, but is more natural to the way traditional engineers are trained:
 Putting the focus on a reusable product.

 ## Reliability and Quality Assurance